costs and criminal proceeds lecture

 The applications filed against you by the Commissioner of Police are civil proceedings (civil) and are conducted under the High Court Rules 2016.
 When we talk about costs on this page, we are not talking about your legal fees, we are talking about costs awards that are made by the High Court after delivery of a judgment.

-In civil, we have a costs regime which helps to deter wasteful or frivolous litigation or litigation that could easily be settled if the parties had made an effort to negotiate constructively and reasonably.
-We do this by having a general rule that the losing side should make a contribution to the winning side's legal fees and disbursements incurred for the purpose of that proceeding.
+In civil litigation, we have a costs regime which helps to deter wasteful or frivolous litigation or litigation that could easily be settled if the parties had made an effort to negotiate reasonably.
+We implement this costs regime by having a general rule that the losing party should make a contribution to the winning party's legal fees and disbursements incurred for the purpose of that proceeding.

-Costs are determined at the end of a civil proceeding usually, after a judgment has been delivered.
-Sometimes the Judge will ask the parties to negotiate costs between themselves (which saves court time), sometimes the Judge will ask the parties to file memoranda on costs (particularly if there is no clear 'winner'), and sometimes the Judge will make an order for costs upon delivery of the judgment itself.
-We always say, conduct your litigation in a 'costs conscious' way.
+Costs are generally determined at the end of a civil proceeding, after a judgment has been delivered.
+Sometimes the Judge will ask the parties to negotiate costs between themselves and come to an agreement on costs; this saves valuable court time and saves on legal fees too.
+Sometimes the Judge will ask the parties to file memoranda on costs (particularly if there is no clear winning party), and sometimes the Judge will make an order for costs upon delivery of the judgment itself.
+Whatever the outcome may be, we always say, conduct your litigation in a 'costs conscious' way.

 We practice in a costs conscious way by leaving a trail of helpful 'costs nuggets' right from the start of the litigation.
 We like to leave a paper trial which demonstrates an effort to negotiate with the Commissioner about each major defensive step we take in the proceeding.
 We make special formal offers called Calderbank offers, which can come back to bite the Commissioner if he gets a worse result than what we offered him in our special Calderbank offer.
 Calderbank offers are referred to as offers that are 'without prejudice, save as to costs'.
 So, whatever is conceded or offered in the Calderbank by us cannot be placed before the High Court during the proceeding; the contents of our offer must only be put before the High Court when it comes time for the judge to make a ruling on costs.

-It is important to remember that if you win against the Commissioner, it does not mean that all the legal fees and disbursements you paid us will be reimbursed back to you by the Commissioner.
-The general rule is that a winning party will receive, roughly, about a third of their legal fees and disbursements paid by the Commissioner.
+It is important to remember that if you win against the Commissioner, it does not automatically mean that all the legal fees and disbursements you paid us will be reimbursed back to you by the Commissioner.
+The general rule is that a winning party will receive, roughly, about a third of their legal fees and disbursements paid by the Commissioner - but note this is only a general rule, and the rule can be deviated from if the High Court thinks fit.
 If the Commissioner took steps that were unnecessary, inconsistent with his public model litigant status, or if he made a few moves during the litigation that were plainly legally wrong (and especially if we made a Calderbank offer telling him that!) then sometimes the judge may order increased costs against the Commissioner, or indemnity costs against the Commissioner.
 Indemnity means that all your legal fees and disbursements will be paid to you by the Commissioner.

 In order to have a general costs regime in civil, we need a yardstick by which to measure litigation costs for everyone.
 So, when it comes time to consider costs by the parties (or sometimes well before then, especially if the matter is novel or is very complex) the court and counsel will decide how complex and time consuming the matter is, generally speaking.
 Below are the categories we look at:

-In civil, we have a costs regime which helps to deter wasteful or frivolous litigation or litigation that could easily be settled if the parties had made an effort to negotiate constructively and reasonably.
-We do this by having a general rule that the losing side should make a contribution to the winning side's legal fees and disbursements incurred for the purpose of that proceeding.
+In civil litigation, we have a costs regime which helps to deter wasteful or frivolous litigation or litigation that could easily be settled if the parties had made an effort to negotiate reasonably.
+We implement this costs regime by having a general rule that the losing party should make a contribution to the winning party's legal fees and disbursements incurred for the purpose of that proceeding.

-Costs are determined at the end of a civil proceeding usually, after a judgment has been delivered.
-Sometimes the Judge will ask the parties to negotiate costs between themselves (which saves court time), sometimes the Judge will ask the parties to file memoranda on costs (particularly if there is no clear 'winner'), and sometimes the Judge will make an order for costs upon delivery of the judgment itself.
-We always say, conduct your litigation in a 'costs conscious' way.
+Costs are generally determined at the end of a civil proceeding, after a judgment has been delivered.
+Sometimes the Judge will ask the parties to negotiate costs between themselves and come to an agreement on costs; this saves valuable court time and saves on legal fees too.
+Sometimes the Judge will ask the parties to file memoranda on costs (particularly if there is no clear winning party), and sometimes the Judge will make an order for costs upon delivery of the judgment itself.
+Whatever the outcome may be, we always say, conduct your litigation in a 'costs conscious' way.

 We practice in a costs conscious way by leaving a trail of helpful 'costs nuggets' right from the start of the litigation.
 We like to leave a paper trial which demonstrates an effort to negotiate with the Commissioner about each major defensive step we take in the proceeding.
 We make special formal offers called Calderbank offers, which can come back to bite the Commissioner if he gets a worse result than what we offered him in our special Calderbank offer.
 Calderbank offers are referred to as offers that are 'without prejudice, save as to costs'.
 So, whatever is conceded or offered in the Calderbank by us cannot be placed before the High Court during the proceeding; the contents of our offer must only be put before the High Court when it comes time for the judge to make a ruling on costs.

-It is important to remember that if you win against the Commissioner, it does not mean that all the legal fees and disbursements you paid us will be reimbursed back to you by the Commissioner.
-The general rule is that a winning party will receive, roughly, about a third of their legal fees and disbursements paid by the Commissioner.
+It is important to remember that if you win against the Commissioner, it does not automatically mean that all the legal fees and disbursements you paid us will be reimbursed back to you by the Commissioner.
+The general rule is that a winning party will receive, roughly, about a third of their legal fees and disbursements paid by the Commissioner - but note this is only a general rule, and the rule can be deviated from if the High Court thinks fit.
 If the Commissioner took steps that were unnecessary, inconsistent with his public model litigant status, or if he made a few moves during the litigation that were plainly legally wrong (and especially if we made a Calderbank offer telling him that!) then sometimes the judge may order increased costs against the Commissioner, or indemnity costs against the Commissioner.
 Indemnity means that all your legal fees and disbursements will be paid to you by the Commissioner.

 In order to have a general costs regime in civil, we need a yardstick by which to measure litigation costs for everyone.
 So, when it comes time to consider costs by the parties (or sometimes well before then, especially if the matter is novel or is very complex) the court and counsel will decide how complex and time consuming the matter is, generally speaking.
 Below are the categories we look at:

-So, if counsel and the court agree your case is going to take an average amount of time, they would categorize time as B. If your case was very complex, the court might categorize it as C. Remember, the categories are just to provide a yardstick measure, they are not the actual amount of time your lawyer would spend on your case at all, nor do they represent the actual amount of fees you would be spending on your lawyer per day.
-So for our example above regarding the Merc, let's say we all agreed the time allocation should be B.
+If counsel and the court agree your case is going to take an average amount of time, they would categorize time as B. If your case was complex, the court might categorize it as C. Remember, the categories are just to provide a yardstick measure, they are not the actual amount of time your lawyer would spend on your case at all, nor do they represent the actual amount of fees you would be spending on your lawyer per day - in fact the current daily recovery rates and time allocations are nowhere near the fees and time you would pay for private counsel in any CBD in New Zealand.
+Anyway, for our example above regarding the Merc, let's say all counsel agreed the time allocation should be B.

 So the categorization of the Merc proceeding is 2B.